Jockerpsy/generic-mcp-client-chat/README.md

 ### Default MCP Server (Port 8000)
 - `echo`: Echoes back the input message
-- `repeat`: Repeats the input message 10 times
+- `repeat`: Repeats the input message a specified number of times (default: 10)

 ### Math Tools Server (Port 8002)
 - `count_letters`: Count the number of letters in a word